FACTION BRIEF

 The Symposium

-The closest thing to leadership—an annual gathering where members share techniques, debate ethics, and coordinate major recovery efforts.
-Location rotates annually; next year's may be in Zephyria.
+The closest thing to leadership—an annual gathering where members share techniques, debate ethics, coordinate major recovery efforts, and honor guild members lost to fragment contamination.
+Location rotates annually; last year an abandoned research station in the Wastes.
+Next year somewhere in Zephyria, if the Council of Seventeen approves.

 Major Discoveries